VDuchauffour/RFCEurope/README.txt

 Fixed bug with crusades that was preventing crusades from happening when the Arabs are human.
 Info tags for Corporation Knights and Infirmary
 New Diplo music
+Removed Barbarian leaderhead from the civilopedia Basic information for the leaderheads (english only)